Internal Medicine Physician, Foundation CEO, Gospel Pianist, Christian Author, Poet, Cook & Podcaster

 EARL STEWART, JR., is a physician and native son of the city of Augusta, Georgia, where he grew up and attended public schooling for both his primary and secondary educations.
 He is a 2005 alumnus of A.R.
-Johnson Health Sciences and Engineering Magnet High School, where he studied on the Health Sciences curriculum while maintaining a 4.0 grade point average.
+Johnson Health Sciences and Engineering Magnet High School, where he studied on the Health Sciences curriculum while maintaining a 4.0 grade point average, graduating third in his class with honors.
 He is also a 2009 alumnus of Mercer University in Macon, Georgia, where he attained a Bachelor of Science degree in Biology (Cum Laude) with a pre-medical focus with minors in Chemistry and Latin.
-At Mercer, he was a Josiah Penfield Presidential Scholar and served as a member and officer of several organizations and honor societies and accrued many awards for leadership and academic excellence, including being named to the National Dean’s List, Mercer’s President’s and Dean’s Lists, Who’s Who Among Students in American Colleges and Universities, Omicron Delta Kappa Honor Society, Phi Sigma Iota Honor Society, and Phi Eta Sigma National Honor Society.
+At Mercer, he was a Josiah Penfield Presidential Scholar and served as a member and officer of several organizations and honor societies and accrued many awards for leadership and academic excellence, including being named to the National Dean’s List, Mercer’s President’s and Dean’s Lists, Who’s Who Among Students in American Colleges and Universities, Omicron Delta Kappa National Leadership Honor Society, Phi Sigma Iota Foreign Language Honor Society, and Phi Eta Sigma National Honor Society.

 Dr. Stewart later attended the historic Meharry Medical College’s School of Medicine in Nashville, Tennessee, graduating with multiple honors and commendations in May of 2013.
 At Meharry, he was a member and leader of several medical student associations and was awarded multiple accolades for academic excellence, professionalism in medicine, humanism, and community service.
 He is a member of the Christian Medical and Dental Associations and served on the Governor’s Council of the Tennessee State Chapter of the American College of Physicians, as Secretary of the Governing Council of the Tennessee Medical Association-Medical Student Section, as President of the Thomas-Hardy Internal Medicine Society, and as Chaplain of the Meharry Chapter of the 100 Collegiate Black Men and of his medical class.
 He is also a member of the Arnold P. Gold Foundation Honor Society for Humanism in Medicine.
-He is currently in residency training in Categorical Internal Medicine at the Warren Alpert Medical School of the prestigious Brown University and it’s affiliated hospitals in Providence, Rhode Island, and thereafter will pursue additional clinical training in Preventive Medicine and graduate training in Public Health.
-In July 2015, Dr. Stewart, moved by the onslaught of worsening gun violence in our country, moved to organize a group of his close physician friends into an special interest organization known as Doctor’s Against Gun Violence (DAGV), which was created to foster dialogue and solutions from the unique perspectives of physicians on the epidemic of gun violence in our country in an effort to effect policy change.
+He later entered residency training in Categorical Internal Medicine at the Warren Alpert Medical School of the prestigious Brown University and its affiliated hospitals in Providence, Rhode Island.
+While in residency, he served on the Rhode Island Hospital’s Diversity Committee as well as a leader for the Brown University’s Minority Housestaff Association and Brown’s Office of Diversity and Multi-Cultural Affairs, engaging in events and practices to recruit more African-Americans and Hispanics into the field of medicine.
+After residency, Dr. Stewart entered practice caring for the area homeless, medically indigent, and medically uninsured in the Atlanta Metropolitan area with St. Joseph’s Mercy Care Services.

-Dr. Stewart’s love of poetry stems from a very early age, when he began writing in his spare time and reading some of his early works at special school and church programs.
+Dr. Stewart’s love of poetry stems too from a very early age, when he began writing in his spare time and reading some of his early works at special school and church programs.
 When asked what he thinks of writing poetry, he says, “The inspirations for poetic thought exist as divine revelations from the Most High God.
 Through poetry, I am taught lessons that I aspire to pass on to others who I encounter along the way.
 It is how I express my fondest, most profound memories of living this Christian life so that I may continually increase in faith and help someone else along the way continue to strive toward salvation and, ultimately, eternal life.”
-Dr. Stewart is also a motivational speaker to Christian youth and is a lifelong member of the Macedonia Baptist Church in Augusta, where he serves as a Junior Deacon and with a variety of other ministries.
+Dr. Stewart is a lifelong member of the Macedonia Baptist Church of Augusta, Georgia, where he has served as a Junior Deacon, a leader with the Health and Social Services ministry, and with a variety of other ministries.
+He currently attends and is a member of Mt.
+Zion Baptist Church of Griffin, Georgia, where he also serves in a variety of capacities.
 His favorite passage of scripture is found in Proverbs 3: 5-6, which says, “Trust in the Lord with all your heart; and lean not unto your own understanding.
 In all your ways acknowledge him, and he shall direct your paths.”